Home Products Industries Applications Solutions Support Insights Contact Us

 Typical RO removal rate: 85-95%

-Hexavalent chromium is an industrial contaminant that entered public consciousness via the Hinkley, California groundwater contamination case.
-It is a confirmed human carcinogen at elevated concentrations.
-RO is one of the few point-of-use technologies that provides meaningful chromium-6 reduction.
+Hexavalent chromium is an industrial pollutant that became famous because of the Hinkley, California water contamination case.
+At high concentrations, it’s a known human carcinogen.
+RO is one of the few point-of-use systems that really makes a difference in reducing chromium-6.

 8. Bacteria and Viruses